jasonbayton/11ty/_src/blog/2024/10/actually-new-for-enterprise-android-15.md

 ## Other changes and requirements for 15

+Rounding off what's new, here are some additional features that don't fit into the above categories:

 ### Platform signed permission management

 When a vendor works with an OEM to get their application _platform singed_, the application is granted all system-level permissions available on the device.
 As you can imagine, that is an _unprecedented_ level of device access to data and services reserved normally for only the OEM system apps, and Google's preloaded suite of applications.